Defined Approaches to Identify Potential Eye Irritants

 - EpiOcular time-to-toxicity ET50-dilution

-In Phase 1, which is complete, six formulations were tested in seven eye irritation test methods.
-All seven methods are being used in Phase 2, which will evaluate 10 formulations that represent a range of eye irritancy classifications.
-Phase 3 will evaluate 30 formulations with a range of eye irritancy potential.
-The study is expected to be completed in 2019 and will suggest endpoints that can form the basis of a defined approach for agrochemical formulations testing for eye irritation/corrosion potential.
+In Phase 1, six formulations were tested in seven eye irritation test methods.
+All seven methods were used in Phase 2, which evaluated 10 formulations that represented a range of eye irritancy classifications.
+Phases 1 and 2 are complete, and analysis of the data from these phases will determine next steps of the study, which is expected to be completed in 2019.